Robert Stephan Cohen: Career

 Since 2003, Cohen has served as an adjunct professor of law at the University of Pennsylvania School of Law where he teaches a course entitled "Anatomy of a Divorce."
 He is a member of the American College of Family Trial Lawyers and a Fellow of the American Academy of Matrimonial Lawyers.
 He is a former JAG officer and member of JAG Corps, representing members of the military and their families.

-Cohen has been principal attorney in a number of high-profile, high-net-worth dissolutions, for clients in a variety of industries, including finance, entertainment, real estate and politics, in New York and other states across the country.
+Cohen has been principal attorney in a number of high-profile, high-net-worth divorces for clients in a variety of industries, including finance, entertainment, real estate and politics, in New York and other states across the country.
 These include Melinda Gates, Rupert Murdoch, Michael Bloomberg, Christie Brinkley, Swedish countess Marie Douglas-David, James Gandolfini, Henry Kravis, Dina Lohan, Marla Maples, Tommy Mottola, Athina Onassis, Charlotte Sarkozy, Uma Thurman, and Ivana Trump.
 Cohen's book, Reconcilable Differences: Seven Essential Tips to Remaining Together from a Top Matrimonial Lawyer, was published in 2002.

-Cohen has been profiled in articles in The Wall Street Journal “The Ultimate Power Hobby”; The New York Times “Counterintelligence; The Patch-up, From the Master of the Split-Up”; Business Insider "Melinda Gates' divorce lawyer told us how he handles bitter splits between billionaire clients" and the Financial Times "The pandemic boosts business for a top New York divorce lawyer".
-In 2024 he was named as one of the "Top 200 Lawyers in the United States" by Forbes Magazine.
+Cohen has been profiled in The Wall Street Journal, The New York Times, Business Insider and the Financial Times.
+In 2024, he was named one of "America's Top 200 Lawyers" by Forbes.

 Personal life

 Cohen was an avid marathoner and completed the New York City Marathon in 1983 and 1984, as well as other marathons around the world.
 Cohen himself is twice-divorced, his first marriage lasted one year; his second, to Margery Rubin, lasted 22 years and yielded three sons.
 Their four-year divorce battle was finalized in 1994.
-Cohen is currently married to Stephanie J. Stiefel, a managing director at Neuberger Berman, and widow of Eric A. Steifel.
+As of 2009, Cohen was married to Stephanie J. Stiefel, a managing director at Neuberger Berman, and widow of Eric A. Steifel.
 He resides in New York City.